-Dress shopping should be an exciting and memorable time, but sometimes a bad in-store experience can put a damper on your special day.
+Wedding dress shopping should be an exciting, memorable, and magical time!
+However, sometimes a bad in-store experience can put a damper on your special day.
 Between pushy consultants and hidden costs, there are a lot of factors that can add stress to what’s supposed to be a fun experience.
 Knowing what bridal store scams to watch out for can save you tons of stress during your wedding planning!

-Since you will probably only go wedding dress shopping once in your lifetime, there’s no way you’d know what bridal store scams to look out for - it’s not like you make a weekly trip to the bridal salon like you do the grocery store!
+Since wedding dress shopping is often a once in a lifetime experience, there’s no way you’d know what bridal store scams to look out for.
+After all, it’s not like you make a weekly trip to the bridal salon like you do the grocery store!
 There are a few red flags to be aware of when visiting a bridal shop.
 If you do your research and know what to avoid and be aware of when shopping, you’ll walk out feeling confident and accomplished - as you should!

 A bridal salon’s job is to find you your perfect dress.
 Your consultant should make you feel special and taken care of.
 Don’t settle for anything less.
 Take a look at these common bridal store scams before hitting the racks with your “I do crew”!